gdmoney/reading/the-consolations-of-philosophy.md

 ### Unpopularity - *Socrates*
-- rational, as opposed to hysterical, confidence when faced with disapproval
+- *rational*, as opposed to *hysterical*, confidence when faced with disapproval
 - every society has notions of what one should believe and how one should have in order to avoid suspicion and unpopularity
 - we think that societal conventions must have a sound basis because they have been adhered to by many people for a long time
 - we refrain from questioning the status quo because we associate what is popular with what is right